Site Home Page

 Acknowledgement

-Many thanks to Timo Janhonen for providing recordings and other useful data from Azerbaijan, Antero Lindholm for discussions of the Chiffchaffs found in Georgia and adjoining regions and xeno-canto for providing a public platform for sound-recordings.
+Many thanks to Timo Janhonen for providing recordings and other useful data from Azerbaijan, Antero Lindholm for discussions of the Chiffchaffs found in Georgia and adjoining regions and the sound-recordists who have uploaded recordings to xeno-canto, which provides a public platform for valuable audio data.

 References